openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPU/_passes.md

 #### Options
 ```
 -vpu-arch            : VPU architecture to compile for
 -compilation-mode    : [Optional] Set compilation mode as `ReferenceSW`, `ReferenceHW` or `DefaultHW`
 -num-of-dpu-groups   : [Optional] Number of available DPU groups
 -num-of-dma-ports    : [Optional] Number of available DMA ports
+-allow-custom-values : [Optional] Allows keep predefined values in IR
 ```
-### `-isolated-tiling`: Tile layers in isolation so that all their I/O meet the memory capacity
-The pass applies tiling to the layers whose memory requirements exceed the capacity available.

-The pass tries to split each single layer in isolation, with no smarter heuristics such as "allow running in parallel" or "allow continious computation in tiles" or any else.

-The pass does not use any cost model to optimize the entire layer's processing time.
-It just iteratively increases the number of tiles until the the largest tile's memory requirements  meet the device capacity, and stops there.
+### `-lower-ops-to-se-nce`: Converts compatible operations to SE NCE operations
+Finds operations that can be executed on hardware using the Storage Element pointers feature and lowers them to VPU.NCE.

+The list of supported operations:
+- Interpolate - mode: NEAREST
+                axes: H, W
+                coordinate_transformation_mode: ASYMMETRIC
+                nearest_mode: all
+                scale: integer only
+                padding: none

+              - mode: LINEAR, LINEAR_ONNX
+                axes: H, W
+                coordinate_transformation_mode: ASYMMETRIC
+                scale: [1-11] (integer only)
+                padding: none
 ### `-lower-sparsity-ops`: Convert Sparsify/Desparsify ops to Eltwise or GroupSparseBufferOp
-Convert left Sparsify/Desparsify operations to actual HW ops.
-Desparsify converts to Eltwise with aliased inputs, while Sparsify lowering controled by fake-sparsify option.
+Converts Sparsify operations to Convolutions and Desparsify operations to Eltwise ops.

-If fake-sparsify enabled lowering, then fake sparsity map(all values are 1's) will be generated.
-Otherwise lowering in same way as Desparsify.
+In case the `fakeSparsity` flag is set to true, Sparsify operations are instead converted to a GroupSparseTensor operation whose sparsity map contains only values of 1.
+This lets the data be interpreted as a sparse one without actually removing the sparse values.

 #### Options
 ```